DRezeanu/retinanalysis/README.md

 [WINDOWS_SECONDARY]
 ...
 ```
-`query` dir is used by `datajoint_utils.plot_mosaics_for_all_datasets` and it's useful to have it set to the NAS analysis dir even when all other paths are SSD.
+Note: The `query` dir is used by `datajoint_utils.plot_mosaics_for_all_datasets` and it's useful to have it set to the NAS analysis dir even when all other paths are SSD.
 This allows loading and plotting mosaics and cell typing from all the data on the NAS instead of just the data on your SSD's `analysis` dir.